toolness/neural-net-fun/README.md

 sh build-android.sh
 ```

-This will build the app *and* attempt to install it into
+This will build the app, attempt to install it into
-the local android device via `adb`.
+the local android device, and run it via `adb`.

 ## Related resources